tahoe-lafs/tahoe-lafs/pyfec/README.txt

 This package performs two operations, encoding and decoding.
-Encoding takes some input data and expands its size by producing extra "check blocks", also called "secondary shares".
-Decoding takes some data -- any combination of blocks of the original data (called "primary shares") and "secondary shares", and produces the original data.
+Encoding takes some input data and expands its size by producing extra "check blocks", also called "secondary blocks".
+Decoding takes some data -- any combination of blocks of the original data (called "primary blocks") and "secondary blocks", and produces the original data.

-The encoding is parameterized by two integers, k and m.  m is the total number of shares produced, and k is how many of those shares are necessary to reconstruct the original data.  m is required to be at least 1 and at most 256, and k is required to be at least 1 and at most m.
+The encoding is parameterized by two integers, k and m.  m is the total number of blocks produced, and k is how many of those blocks are necessary to reconstruct the original data.  m is required to be at least 1 and at most 256, and k is required to be at least 1 and at most m.

 (Note that when k == m then there is no point in doing erasure coding -- it degenerates to the equivalent of the Unix "split" utility which simply splits the input into successive segments.
-Similarly, when k == 1 it degenerates to the equivalent of the unix "cp" utility -- each share is a complete copy of the input data.)
+Similarly, when k == 1 it degenerates to the equivalent of the unix "cp" utility -- each block is a complete copy of the input data.)

-Note that each "primary share" is a segment of the original data, so its size is 1/k'th of the size of original data, and each "secondary share" is of the same size, so the total space used by all the shares is m/k times the size of the original data (plus some padding to fill out the last primary share to be the same size as all the others).
+Note that each "primary block" is a segment of the original data, so its size is 1/k'th of the size of original data, and each "secondary block" is of the same size, so the total space used by all the blocks is m/k times the size of the original data (plus some padding to fill out the last primary block to be the same size as all the others).

-The decoding step requires as input k of the shares which were produced by the encoding step.
+The decoding step requires as input k of the blocks which were produced by the encoding step.
 The decoding step produces as output the data that was earlier input to the encoding step.

  * API

-Each share is associated with "shareid".
-The shareid of each primary share is its index (starting from zero), so the 0'th share is the first primary share, which is the first few bytes of the file, the 1'st share is the next primary share, which is the next few bytes of the file, and so on.
-The last primary share has shareid k-1.
-The shareid of each secondary share is an arbitrary integer between k and 256 inclusive.
-(When using the Python API, if you don't specify which shareids you want for your secondary shares when invoking encode(), then it will by default provide the shares with ids from k to m-1 inclusive.)
+Each block is associated with "blocknum".
+The blocknum of each primary block is its index (starting from zero), so the 0'th block is the first primary block, which is the first few bytes of the file, the 1'st block is the next primary block, which is the next few bytes of the file, and so on.
+The last primary block has blocknum k-1.
+The blocknum of each secondary block is an arbitrary integer between k and 256 inclusive.
+(When using the Python API, if you don't specify which blocknums you want for your secondary blocks when invoking encode(), then it will by default provide the blocks with ids from k to m-1 inclusive.)

  ** C API

-fec_encode() takes as input an array of k pointers, where each pointer points to a memory buffer containing the input data (i.e., the i'th buffer contains the i'th primary share).
-There is also a second parameter which is an array of the shareids of the secondary shares which are to be produced.
-(Each element in that array is required to be the shareid of a secondary share, i.e. it is required to be >= k and < m.)
+fec_encode() takes as input an array of k pointers, where each pointer points to a memory buffer containing the input data (i.e., the i'th buffer contains the i'th primary block).
+There is also a second parameter which is an array of the blocknums of the secondary blocks which are to be produced.
+(Each element in that array is required to be the blocknum of a secondary block, i.e. it is required to be >= k and < m.)

-The output from fec_encode() is the requested set of secondary shares which are written into output buffers provided by the caller.
+The output from fec_encode() is the requested set of secondary blocks which are written into output buffers provided by the caller.

-fec_decode() takes as input an array of k pointers, where each pointer points to a buffer containing a share.
-There is also a separate input parameter which is an array of shareids, indicating the shareid of each of the shares which is being passed in.
+fec_decode() takes as input an array of k pointers, where each pointer points to a buffer containing a block.
+There is also a separate input parameter which is an array of blocknums, indicating the blocknum of each of the blocks which is being passed in.

-The output from fec_decode() is the set of primary shares which were missing from the input and had to be reconstructed.
-These reconstructed shares are written into putput buffers provided by the caller.
+The output from fec_decode() is the set of primary blocks which were missing from the input and had to be reconstructed.
+These reconstructed blocks are written into putput buffers provided by the caller.

  ** Python API